Raja Bell: Phoenix Suns (2005–2008)

 On August 3, 2005, Bell signed with the Phoenix Suns.
 Bell responded to the presence of Steve Nash and became an extremely solid contributor.
 He started in all 79 games he played in, and finished the 2005–06 season averaging 14.7 points per game in 37.5 minutes per game.

 Bell also hit a career high 44.2% of his 3-point field goal attempts during the 2005–06 season.
 He was chosen to participate in the 2006 NBA Footlocker Three-Point Shootout, but did not participate due to a family illness and was replaced by Gilbert Arenas.

 One of the most notable incidents of Bell's career occurred in the 2006 NBA Playoffs on May 2, 2006, in Game 5 of a first round series against the Los Angeles Lakers.
-Bell clotheslined Lakers shooting guard Kobe Bryant on a hard foul, resulting in an ejection (with 7:33 left to play in the game).
+Bell clotheslined Lakers star guard Kobe Bryant on a hard foul, resulting in an ejection (with 7:33 left to play in the game).
 In the postgame press conference, Bell explained that he was retaliating to an elbow to the jaw from Bryant.
-"It's a personal thing when someone continually hits you in the face.
-That's the only way I can put it.
-I've been playing as hard as I can play.
-I've been trying to do a good job, I've been trying to be what my team needs me to be, and I continually get hit in my face.
+"It's a personal thing when someone continually hits you in the face...
 There doesn't seem to be any boundaries or limitations for what he's allowed to do to me, and at that point, I kind of lost my cool and I took it into my own hands."
 Bell was suspended for one game after his clothesline.
 The Suns eventually won the series in 7 games.

 During the next round of the 2006 NBA Playoffs, Bell demonstrated his clutch abilities in Game 5 with a last second three-pointer in overtime against the Los Angeles Clippers to tie the game and send it into double-overtime, where the Suns eventually pulled away to win and go up 3 to 2 in the series.
 In Game 1 of the Western Conference Finals against the Dallas Mavericks, midway through the fourth quarter, Bell sustained a calf injury which forced him to miss the rest of the game, as well as the next two games of the series.
 Bell returned in Game 4 to help the Suns tie the series at two games apiece, though they eventually fell to the Mavericks.

 On January 5, 2007, Bell was suspended one game without pay for kicking Andrea Bargnani in a road game against the Toronto Raptors.

 Bell finished the 2006–07 season with 205 total three-point shots made, tying the Washington Wizards' Gilbert Arenas for the league lead.